Last Updated on 11/22/2023 by Glynn Willard

 From my initial analysis, placing toilet paper in the black tank elevated the potential for problems.

-We lived in the rig and didn’t need problems that could be prevented.
+At the time, we lived in the rig and didn’t need problems that could be prevented.
+I prefer remaining a happy camper.

 Why Not Just Use Regular Toilet Paper In RV?